Head Coach, General Manager, Governor:

 Mike Thompson

 Mike Thompson has been a large part of the Langley hockey community for over twenty-five years.
-He began his own company called Tommyfit Strength and Conditioning in 1999 and has trained hockey players such as Duncan Kieth, Ryan Johansen, Michael Ferland, and Brett Kulack to name a few.
-Tommyfit ran spring and summer pro skates seeing the likes of Ryan Nugent-Hopkins, James Reimer, Ryan Hollweg, Brendan Gallagher, Colten Beck, and Milan Lucic and Brendan Dillon.
+He began his own company called Tommyfit Strength and Conditioning in 1999 and has trained hockey players such as Duncan Kieth, Ryan Johansen, Michael Ferland, and Brett Kulak to name a few.
+Tommyfit ran spring and summer pro skates seeing the likes of Ryan Nugent-Hopkins, James Reimer, Ryan Hollweg, Brendan Gallagher, Colten Beck, and Milan Lucic and Brenden Dillon.
 He was the assistant coach for the Penticton Panthers from 1999-2004 and the Langley Hornets 2004-2006.
-He went on to be the Head Strength and Conditioning coach for the Abbotsford Heat of the American Hockey League from 2011-2014 and moved with the team to Glen Falls from 2014-2015 and again to Stockton when the team relocated from 2015-2017.
+He went on to be the Head Strength and Conditioning coach for the Abbotsford Heat of the American Hockey League from 2011-2014 and moved with the team to Glens Falls from 2014-2015 and again to Stockton when the team relocated from 2015-2017.
 Thompson joined the Langley Rivermen as the Assistant Coach and Head Strength Coach in 2017-2018.
 Mike Thompson runs personal training throughout the year.
 Contact Tommyfit@langleyrivermen.com to start training with Tommyfit today.

 Goaltending Coach: